Borehamwood: Sport and recreation

 The first third of the Watling Chase Timberland Trail stretches from Elstree & Borehamwood railway station up to Shenley.
 South of the town is a large area of grassland and trees called Woodcock Hill Village Green.
 Section 16 of the London Outer Orbital Path (London Loop) runs adjacent to the town, starting in Elstree and through Scratchwood towards the London Borough of Barnet.

-Borehamwood is home to Boreham Wood FC, Arsenal Women and Watford FC Reserves who play their home games at Meadow Park.
+Borehamwood is home to Boreham Wood FC and Watford FC Reserves who play their home games at Meadow Park.
+Arsenal previously played at Meadow Park before moving to Emirates Stadium in 2024.
 There are several parks in the area.
 Aberford Park is featured with the source of the brook which has been artificially made to look like a lake.
 Meadow Park includes a large playing field, tennis courts and basketball courts.

-Borehamwood has a large shopping area called Borehamwood Shopping Park, featuring large stores such as Marks & Spencer Simply Food, Next, WH Smith, Boots, and more recently JD Sports, which took the place of JJB Sports, and newly added Poundland, Lidl, Metro Bank, and Pets at Home.
+Borehamwood has a large shopping area called Borehamwood Shopping Park, featuring large retail stores.

 The hamlet of Well End has a notable pub, the Mops and Brooms, reputedly the site of a battle between travellers and village folk.

 Adjacent to the pub is a much older building: Nelson Cottage (c.1600) is now a private residence but was the original Mops and Brooms alehouse.
 It was renamed the Lord Nelson c.1840–50 and traded under that name until its closure in 1932 and replacement by the current pub, which eventually reverted to the older name.

+Media

+Borehamwood is within the BBC London and ITV London region.
+Television signals are received from the Crystal Palace TV transmitter and the local relay transmitter situated in Hemel Hempstead.

+The town is served by both BBC Radio London and BBC Three Counties Radio.
+Other radio stations include Heart Hertfordshire and Radio Verulam.

 The Borehamwood & Elstree Times is a privately owned, online-only local newspaper covering the local and adjacent area.
 The Town Crier is a quarterly, council-run community publication for Elstree & Borehamwood residents.

 Education

-Borehamwood has a number of primary schools, including Cowley Hill Primary School, Woodlands Primary School and Parkside School.
+Borehamwood has a number of primary schools, including, St. Teresa's (RC) Primary School, Cowley Hill Primary School, Woodlands Primary School, Parkside Primary School, Yavneh Primary School and Meryfield Primary School.
 Secondary schools include Hertswood Academy, Elstree Screen Arts Academy and Yavneh College.
-Independent schools include Haberdashers' Aske's Boys' and Girls' schools.
+Independent schools include Haberdashers' Aske's Boys', Girls' and Aldenham schools.

 Oaklands College has a site in Borehamwood, where it offers a small range of full and part-time courses.

 The TV series Grange Hill was filmed at Hillside School in Borehamwood (as well as BBC Elstree Centre) from 1985 to 1990.